-- (1) A person- - (a) is elected as a member of a municipal council for a period ending when the next council is declared elected; or - (b) is appointed as a representative of a local council to a district council for a period ending when the next local council is declared elected, except that where such a person is replaced as a result of the provisions of item 6(a) of Schedule 6A to the Constitution, the newly appointed representative is appointed for the remainder of the replaced representative's term.
+- (1) A person- - (a) is elected as a member of a municipal council for a period ending when the next council is declared elected; or - (b) is appointed as a representative of a local council to a district council for a period ending when the next local council is declared elected. - (2) A person assumes office as a councillor when declared elected or when appointed, as the case may be.